pzare2023/pzare2023/README.md

 - 🌱 I’m currently studying Computer Science at TMU
 - 📫 You can reach me at : zzz.parnia@gmail.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I'm 21 years old and I have moved 19 times in my life!

 <!---
 pzare2023/pzare2023 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.